 In the early 70’s Skiathos built its airport.
 As the island was so small, smaller than it is today, earth was reclaimed for the sea and the island of Skiathos was joined to the island of Lazareta.
 Lazareta, an island smaller than Skiathos was a former leper colony.

 In 2007 the Hollywood Musical Mamma Mia! was filmed mainly on Skopelos, but a few scenes were filmed on Skiathos.
-This has increased the popularity of Skiathos amongst British tourist and the islanders play up to the connection with Mamma Mia! featuring it in the open air cinema and also arranging boat trips to see the sights of the film.
+In fact many of the residents of Skiathos and Skopelos appeared in the film as extras.
+The film greatly increased the popularity of Skiathos amongst British tourist and the islanders play up to the connection with Mamma Mia! featuring it in the open air cinema and also arranging boat trips to see the sights of the film.